Arizona Diamondbacks at Tampa Bay Rays game preview

 Tampa Bay Rays on FOX Sports Sun

-The Rays are 9-7 in home games.
-Tampa Bay’s team on-base percentage of .329 is fourth in the American League.
-Tommy Pham leads the team with an OBP of .404.
+The Rays are 10-7 on their home turf.
+Tampa Bay’s team on-base percentage of .334 is third in the American League.
+Tommy Pham leads the lineup with an OBP of .411.

-The Diamondbacks are 13-7 in road games.
-The Arizona offense has compiled a .266 batting average as a team this season, good for third in the MLB.
-Christian Walker leads the team with an average of .314.
-This is the first game between these teams in 2019.
+The Diamondbacks are 13-8 on the road.
+Arizona leads the National League in hitting with a .261 batting average, David Peralta leads the club with an average of .312.
+The Rays won the last meeting 12-1.
+Blake Snell earned his third victory and Avisail Garcia went 3-for-4 with a home run and three RBIs for Tampa Bay.
+Merrill Kelly took his third loss for Arizona.

 TOP PERFORMERS